 Avoiding this scam is very simple.
 The email recipient must first recall whether or not he joined any contest of some sort that could possibly lead him to win the tickets.
 The FIFA World Cup association rarely holds any contests for free tickets, so it’s best to not get our hopes up and fall into the trap.

-FIFA World Cup fans are most likely on the lookout for souvenirs related to their teams.
+FIFA World Cup fans are most likely on the lookout for souvenirs related to their football teams, whether they win or lose the Worl Cup.
 They’ll be delighted to see dozens of deals online, but they should be very cautious against dodgy retailers.
 They could be getting their hands on fake items through online portals.
 In worse cases, they might unwillingly share private information too.
 Like with the fake tickets, the best way to buy souvenirs is by visiting FIFA World Cup certified retailers.

 Perhaps the most important tip of all is to become extra discerning and vigilant.
 The FIFA World Cup is being used by many scammers to find potential victims from all parts of the world.
 For all transactions, including lodging, plane tickets and game tickets, the best course of action would be to ensure that you are dealing with established and verified names.